-I'm a design leader who cares about increasing access to information, benefits, connection and opportunity.
+I'm a design leader who cares about increasing access to information, privacy, community and opportunity.

-I’m currently with Nava PBC, where I lead teams to build and launch products for people who experience public benefits in partnership with government agencies, such as:
+Before this, I was with Nava PBC, where I led teams to build products for people who seek and use government benefits in partnership with them and federal & state government agencies, such as: